How Your Thoughts Change Your Biology: Mind-Body Health

 Practical Nervous System Regulation Strategies

-Clinical research supports several interventions that may improve autonomic balance and stress physiology:
+Clinical research supports several interventions that may improve autonomic balance and stress physiology, with evidence from randomised controlled trials and neuroimaging studies.

-- Slow diaphragmatic breathing: Associated with improved heart rate variability and reduced sympathetic activation (11)
+Slow diaphragmatic breathing Increased vagal tone, improved heart rate variability (HRV), reduced sympathetic activation Lehrer & Gevirtz, 2014 (11)

 These strategies are adjunctive tools and are most effective when integrated into a comprehensive clinical approach that also considers metabolic and gut-brain signalling pathways.